October 6, 2020 at 6:00 am

 Southgate, Scarborough, Avesta Housing

 MEREDA’s Board intended to honor the award winners at the 35th Anniversary Gala.
 Originally scheduled for the end of March 2020, the Gala was postponed indefinitely due to COVID-19.
 Though they may have their formal award delayed, these projects have only gained practical significance as they serve their communities–especially under additional strain and stress of these unprecedented times.
 We look forward to formally recognizing these recipients at a future MEREDA event.

-Please join us this week in celebrating Southgate in Scarborough.
+Please join us this week in celebrating Station Square in Gorham.

 MEREDA: Describe the building and project.

 Great Falls Construction: Station Square is a great representation of Great Falls’ most recent commitment to excellence and meeting diverse community needs in construction and development to best support Maine’s economy.
 Station Square stands as a 70,000SF, five story, thirty-three residential, six commercial unit property located in the heart of Gorham’s thriving Village.
 Station Square is currently home for nearly fifty-five residents as well as the new hub for Village entertainment, dining, commerce and more.
 The building, now at full residential capacity, nearly tripled the rental offerings in the Village prior to this development.
 In addition, Station Square has employed over 100+ people throughout the construction and development process and will continue to employee 150+ people through the commercial offerings.
 Throughout the planning and development process, this project has contracted over 75 Maine companies.
 These companies worked hard together to produce this project and millions of dollars were circulated through these companies to the hard-working Maine people whose hands created this.